Police arrest 84 in European crackdown on Italian mob

-THE HAGUE, Netherlands — Hundreds of police in Germany, Italy, Belgium and the Netherlands arrested at least 84 suspected mobsters and seized around 2 million euros ($2.3 million) Wednesday in a series of coordinated raids targeting a powerful Italian organized crime syndicate.
+THE HAGUE, Netherlands — In an investigation that underscored an Italian crime syndicate’s role as a leading player in international cocaine trafficking, police in four countries arrested at least 84 suspected mobsters Wednesday in a series of carefully coordinated raids.

+Those detained allegedly work for the Italian ‘ndrangheta criminal network that traffics in cocaine on a global scale.

+“It’s almost a cliche, but the operation carried out today confirms again the great danger of the ‘ndrangheta, not just in drug trafficking, where it’s the undisputed leader, but (also) in the financial sphere,” said Francesco Ratta, a top police official in the southern Italian region of Calabria.
+“It’s an evolved ‘ndrangheta, that we can say knows no borders ...
+It’s an ‘ndrangheta that day by day changes its skin ... but still keeps ties” to its home base in Calabria.

 “Today we send a clear message to organized crime groups across Europe,” said Filippo Spiezia, vice president of Eurojust, the EU prosecution agency that coordinated the raids.
 “They are not the only ones able to operate across borders; so are Europe’s judiciary and law enforcement communities.”